Busby family of Stillorgan Cottage and Blackpitts Distillery.

 John Busby born circa 1760 was probably son of Samuel watchmaker and brother of

-Street, married Hannah and they had four daughters and at least two sons.
-They lived at
+Street, he married Hannah and they had four daughters and at least two sons.
+They lived

-New Street before moving to Churchtown House circa 1790.
-John died aged 70 on the
+at New Street before moving to Churchtown House circa 1790.
+John was a silk merchant

 1 Samuel Busby baptised 1 Dec 1776 at St Nicholas.